Python >= 3.11 is required.

-This guide shows you how to run a LangGraph application locally.
+This quickstart shows you how to set up a LangGraph application locally for testing and development.

 Prerequisites